-This year, July 30th marks the 48th birthday of Medicare, America’s government-supported national insurance program.
+This year, in 2013, July 30th marks the 48th birthday of Medicare, America’s government-supported national insurance program.
 Given the rising controversy over potential Medicare budget cuts of up to $400 billion, CPH and Associates decided to take a closer look at exactly how this social program has developed over the past half a century.

 Medicare was originally enacted as a part of the Social Security Act in 1965, under President Lyndon B. Johnson, for the purpose of guaranteeing Americans aged 65 and older access to health insurance without discrimination of the person’s income or medical history.
 The legislation also extended to immigrants meeting the age criteria who had resided in America for five years or more.